 "bruiloft" = wedding.
 The ceremony/celebration when two people get married.

 "huwelijk" = marriage.
 The union between two married people.
 Lasts from the wedding until the divorce (or death).

-Huwelijk means wedding, but was marked wrong by DL.
+Huwelijk means wedding as well as marriage, but was marked wrong by DL.
 Reported.

 Is huwelijk a compound word?

 The slow version sounds like an m not an h.

 I would like to know if is British or America English that is being used in Duolingo stranslations.